A Chubby Baby is Not a Sign of Future Obesity

-Breastfeed only for the first 6 months, and then continue to breastfeed along with
+Breastfeed for the first 6 months, and then continue to breastfeed along with

+supplemental

-supplemental foods until age 1 or longer as desired by mother and baby.
-Babies who
+foods until age 1 or longer as desired by mother and baby.
+Babies who are breastfed

-are breastfed for the first 6 months tend to be leaner.
-One reason is that breastfed
+for the first 6 months tend to be leaner.
+One reason is that breastfed babies only

 Unless instructed by your child's healthcare provider, don't encourage your baby to

 finish every bottle.

 Offer more fruits and vegetables, and less cereal and grains.
 Continue to offer fruits

 Give only breastmilk or formula in bottles, unless told otherwise by your child's